cockroachdb/docs/v2.1/default-value.md

 toc: true
 ---

-The Default Value [constraint](constraints.html) specifies a value to write into the constrained column if one is not defined in an `INSERT` statement.
+The `DEFAULT` vale [constraint](constraints.html) specifies a value to write into the constrained column if one is not defined in an `INSERT` statement.
 The value may be either a hard-coded literal or an expression that is evaluated at the time the row is created.

 ## Details

 - The [data type](data-types.html) of the Default Value must be the same as the data type of the column.
-- The Default Value constraint only applies if the column does not have a value specified in the [`INSERT`](insert.html) statement.
+- The `DEFAULT` vale constraint only applies if the column does not have a value specified in the [`INSERT`](insert.html) statement.
 You can still insert a *NULL* into an optional (nullable) column by explicitly inserting *NULL*.
 For example, `INSERT INTO foo VALUES (1, NULL);`.

 ## Syntax

-You can only apply the Default Value constraint to individual columns.
+You can only apply the `DEFAULT` vale constraint to individual columns.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}You can also add the Default Value constraint to an existing table through <a href="alter-column.html#set-or-change-a-default-value"><code>ALTER COLUMN</code></a>. {{site.data.alerts.end}}
+You can also add the `DEFAULT` vale constraint to an existing table through [`ALTER COLUMN`](alter-column.html#set-or-change-a-default-value).
+{{site.data.alerts.end}}

 <section> {% include {{ page.version.version }}/sql/diagrams/default_value_column_level.html %} </section>